zhandawei/Incremental_Kriging_Assisted_Evolutionary_Algorithm/README.md

 ### Reference
 1. Dawei Zhan and Huanlai Xing.
 A Fast Kriging-Assisted Evolutionary Algorithm Based on Incremental Learning.
-IEEE Transactions on Evolutionary Computation, 2021, doi: 10.1109/TEVC.2021.3067015.
+IEEE Transactions on Evolutionary Computation, 2021, 25(5): 941-955.
 2. A. I. J. Forrester, A. Sobester and A. J. Keane.
 Engineering design via surrogate modelling: a practical guide, 2008, John Wiley & Sons.